kurtekat/shaiya-episode-6/util/README.md

 # Documentation

-This library contains memory utilities, etc. The other projects depend on this library.
+This library contains memory utilities.
+The other projects depend on this library.

 ## Environment